tilmanschweitzer/100-days-of-code/README.md

 * Currently, the direction of the features is not clear, and I feel a little stuck with the next steps
 * It should be possible add parameters to ignore the new statistic feature to be able to still compare the speed between implementations

+## Day 12

+Refactoring of the whole java implementation.
+Allow to enable different handlers via commandline parameter to ignore costly but unnecessary calculations.
+Split up the parser and the stuck thread handlers to meet to open-closed principle.

+Insights

+* The open-closed principle really helped to reason about the relationship between the parser and the handler
+* The existing test cases helped a lot to find defects
+* Tests should cover more lines

 ## Idea Backlog

 * Add tests for Node.js (and check out test libs for Go)